Skip to main content

 You, the daredevil Onewheel enthusiast, are about to embark on an electrifying journey into the underground racing circuit, powered by the free Ride Hermes app and driven by a passionate community.

-In this article, we’ll delve deeper into the exhilarating realm of this unique racing experience, exploring the ins and outs of the rules, race classes, and how you can join or even start your own Circuit.
+In this article, we’ll delve deeper into this unique racing experience, exploring the ins and outs of the rules, race classes, and how you can join or even start your own Underground League.

-So, strap on your helmet, tighten your kneepads, and get ready to dive (NOT Nosedive ) into the world of Underground Onewheel Racing!
+So, strap on your helmet, tighten your kneepads, and get ready to dive (NOT Nosedive ) into Underground Onewheel Racing!

 The Underground Circuit